Berwick, Victoria: Sport

-Art

-Berwick is home to the Berwick Viewfinders Camera Club who meet at Berwick Senior Citizens Rooms, 112 High Street, Berwick on scheduled Mondays at 7.30pm.

 Media

-Berwick is in the coverage range of all the commercial radio stations in Melbourne, yet are also locally serviced by 94.3 Star FM, whose studios are situated in Warragul.
+Berwick is in the coverage range of all the commercial radio stations in Melbourne, yet is also locally serviced by 94.3 Star FM, whose studios are situated in Warragul.

 Notable residents

 The Berwick Mechanics' Institute and Free Library was built in 1862 at the corner of Peel and Edward Streets.
-In return for a nominal rent Robert Bain agreed, in 1878, to lease a block of his land to the library for 500 years, so long as a library remained on the property for that period.
-In 1880 it was moved to its present site in the main street and extended the following year.
+In return for a nominal rent, Robert Bain agreed, in 1878, to lease a block of his land to the library for 500 years, so long as a library remained on the property for that period.
+In 1880, it was moved to its present site in the main street and extended the following year.

 Berwick was also the home of Edwin "Teddy" Flack, Australia's first Olympian and Olympic gold medal winner (800 m and 1500 m) at the inaugural Athens Olympic Games.
 He was laid to rest in Berwick Cemetery, and is commemorated by a statue in the main street.
 The Edwin Flack Reserve includes several sporting grounds, such as the Edwin Flack Oval, Edwin Flack Athletics Track and Edwin Flack Netball Courts, all named in his honour.
 They are located alongside Berwick Secondary College.

-Richard Casey, later Baron Casey of Berwick and Governor-General of Australia was a resident of Berwick.
+Richard Casey, later Baron Casey of Berwick and Governor-General of Australia, was a resident of Berwick.
 His home of Edrington has now been converted to an aged care facility.

-Scott McDonald, Australian International football (soccer) player, striker for Celtic FC in Scotland and top scorer in the Scottish Premier League in the 2007–08 season grew up in Berwick.
+Scott McDonald, Australian International football (soccer) player, striker for Celtic FC in Scotland and top scorer in the Scottish Premier League in the 2007–08 season, grew up in Berwick.

-Former AFL games record holder Michael Tuck and former Hawthorn defender Mark Graham hail from Berwick as does 2009 number one draft pick Tom Scully and Brisbane Lions ruckman Stefan Martin and Defender and Coach, Justin Leppitsch (2014-2016), Assistant Coach to Richmond (2016-Present).
+Former AFL games record holder Michael Tuck and former Hawthorn defender Mark Graham hail from Berwick, as does 2009 number one draft pick Tom Scully, Brisbane Lions ruckman Stefan Martin and former Defender and Coach Justin Leppitsch (2014-2016), who has been Assistant Coach to Richmond since 2016.

-Volunteering

-There are many opportunities to become a member of a volunteer organisation in Berwick.
-Volunteer organisations include The Berwick Lioness Club and Rotary.